 You've tried to explain why you love horses, but these people did it better.
 Here are 17 inspirational horse quotes about your best friend at the stable.

 There is something magical about horses -- they are just truly beautiful animals.
 If you spend any amount of time with them this becomes quickly apparent, yet it's a sensation that is often difficult to put into words.
 What sets them apart from other animals?
 How are they so intuitive?
 Why do they touch our hearts so deeply?
 It turns out that horse quotes can explain some of that.

 Explaining the fundamental magic of horses is a large undertaking.
-Luckily, a number of talented writers through the centuries have taken on this same task, and while these quotes may not entirely do the horse justice, these writers may have gotten closer than anyone else ever has.
+Luckily, a number of talented writers through the centuries have taken on this same task, and while these quotes may not entirely do the good horse justice, these writers may have gotten closer than anyone else ever has.

 1. "When I bestride him, I soar, I am a hawk: he trots the air; the earth sings when he touches it; the basest horn of his hoof is more musical than the pipe of Hermes." - William Shakespeare